 Here’s an interview that Garry Kasparov had with Mikhail Tal, which would also be the last time they met in person.

 Mikhail was a published author as well, he wrote one of the best books on Chess that every player should read.

-The Life and Games of Mikhail Tal By Mikhail Tal
+The Life and Games of Mikhail Tal

 The Life and Games of Mikhail Tal is a classic amongst the Chess world.
 Every serious player has this book on their shelf.
 This book is all about the world’s best attacking world champion the game of Chess has ever seen.
 He goes into depth on his life, his games, and everything in between.